The definitive guide to beard oils and how to DIY them

 Are you the proud owner of a bushy, full, beard?
 Or perhaps you’re in the market for one but you’re having a little trouble... making ends meet?
-Well, today onwards we're taking your beard game to astronomical heights.
+Well, from today onwards, we're taking your beard game to astronomical lengths.
 Gone are the days of skincare apathy—from now on you have a one-stop solution to any and all of your bearded woes.
 That's right—no more frizzy, unkempt fuzz.
-No more flaky, dry beard-druff (that’s dandruff, in your beard).
+No more flaky, dry beard-druff (that’s dandruff in your beard).
 No more weird, patchy growth either.

 What is this miracle cure we speak of, you ask?
 Two words: Beard oil.
 If the sound of it already has you confused over the concept, never fear.
 We have just the thing to remedy you with our comprehensive guide.

 What is it?

 The concept behind it is very simple.
 You see, like the hair on your head, when you wash your face in the shower (or by the sink), you’re stripping dirt and grime off the beard follicles.
 However, in the process, you’re also stripping the hairs of the natural oils that keep your beard nice and conditioned.
 Now, the extent of the effects of this varies from person to person, and just like the hair on your head, you can end up with really frizzy fuzz if you don’t end up replacing the oil, pronto.